shocnt/workshop-apjsme/integration/integration.rst

 Prepare Era VM
 ++++++++++++++

-.. note:: If you using Era version 1.0.1.5 and above, you need create network manually and named `DEFAULT_OOB_POSTGRESQL_NETWORK`
+.. note:: If you using Era version 1.0.1.5, you need create network manually and named `DEFAULT_OOB_POSTGRESQL_NETWORK`

+.. note:: Verified on  Era version 1.1.1

 Deploying Era